 The DfE states that schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 The Government set out its definition of British values in the 2011 Prevent Strategy, and was re-iterated in 2014 guidance.

 At Shoreditch Park Primary School these values are reinforced regularly throughout our ASPIRE curriculum and in the following ways:

 Democracy is embedded at the school.
 Children are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
+Pupils also have the opportunity to air their opinions and ideas through our School Council and other pupil voice groups.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 School council work not only to solve issues that the children raise but also have input into their curriculum and the standards of the school.
-Shoreditch Park Primary School is currently working hard towards becoming a UNICEF Rights Respecting school.
+Shoreditch Park is a Gold Level Rights Respecting School.

 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.